wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 ### 3-5 Generate Signature for app V1

-"sign" command under tools/keytools benerates a signature for the binary with a specified version.
+The `sign` command under tools/keytools generates a signature for the binary with a specified version.
-It generates a file contain a partition header and application image.
-The partition header contain generated signature and other control fields.
+It generates a file containing a partition header and application image.
+The partition header includes the generated signature and other control fields.
 Output file name is made up from the input file name and version like app_RenesasRx01_v1.0_signed.bin.

 ```